Snooful/Snooful/README.md

 ### Settings Manager

 Snooful can store data for subreddits and groups.
-This is left to a separate module, which is configured with the `settingsManager` option.
-This value must be resolvable by `require()`, or else Snooful will not run.
-Because of this, it is necessary to `npm install` the settings manager before you set that option.
+The storage system for this data is decoupled from Snooful itself; instead, a settings manager can be chosen to handle data storage, configured with the  `settingsManager` config option.

+The module can be specified in four ways:

+* `settingsManager.require` (preferred) - A module ID resolvable by `require()` pointing to the settings manager module.
+* `settingsManager.class` - The settings manager class (JavaScript config files only).
+* `settingsManager.instance` - An instance of the settings manager (JavaScript config files only).

+The options for the settings manager can be specified as well when using the former two options via `settingsManager.options`.

 Here are some official settings manager modules: